 Top Rangamati Tourist Spots:

-In this section we will highlight upon the top tourist attractions in and around Rangamati.
+In this section, we will highlight the top tourist attractions in and around Rangamati.

 Kayaking/ Boating on Kaptai Lake:

-Are you are a crazy traveller, who is always looking for adventure?
-If yes, then you would love Kayaking or boating experience on Kaptai Lake.
+Are you are a crazy traveler, who is always looking for adventure?
+If yes, then you would love a Kayaking or boating experience on Kaptai Lake.
 Flowing around forest hills, valleys, and plain lands; this huge manmade lake features heavenly scenic beauty.

 Kaptai Lake Rangmati Bangladesh: Photo Taken from Wikipedia

 The Kaptai Dam is another remarkable tourist attraction of Rangamati.
 Looking back to the history, Kaptai Dam was built across the Karnaphuli River in 1962 for generating hydroelectric power.
 This dam caused the creation of Kaptai Lake, which is confined within the Rangamati district covering about 11000km2 of area.